 translation note: Line 1 — ‘nostra vita’ — our life’s journey, not my life’s journey.
 The plural is the poem’s first move: Dante universalizes the crisis before he personalizes it.
 Every subsequent translation decision about this line is also a decision about whether this is one man’s story or everyone’s.
 [Model knowledge · high]

 translation note: Line 2 — ‘mi ritrovai’ — reflexive past of ritrovare.
 Carries both ‘I found myself’ and ‘I found myself again,’ implying a prior state of orientation now lost.
-The passive construction removes agency: he did not go into the wood, he was already there.
+The reflexive construction blurs agency: Dante doesn’t say he walked into the wood, only that he found himself already inside it.
 [Model knowledge · high]

 wordplay: Line 3 — ‘era smarrita’ — the straight way was lost, passive voice.
 Not ‘I lost it’ but ‘it had been lost.’
 The passive is load-bearing for the theological reading: drift rather than decision.
 Contrast with line 12 where Dante shifts suddenly to active voice.
 [Model knowledge · high]